Site Navigation

 By K. Dubbeldam, BABGS and K.A.
 Pudlas, EdD Two questions are foundational in this article: 1.
 What is the Gospel?
 2. Is the Gospel intended for everyone?
 What follows is an exploration of these formative questions and a discussion of … Continue reading

-PRACTICAL ISSUES IN ACADEMIC RESEARCH Elsie Froment, PhD Introduction This article is written from the perspective of academic research administration.
-It covers a constellation of research issues common to Christian universities and seminaries that seek to develop the research skills … Continue reading
+Elsie Froment, PhD Introduction This article is written from the perspective of academic research administration.
+It covers a constellation of research issues common to Christian universities and seminaries that seek to develop the research skills of their faculty members to … Continue reading

 Posted in Author Submission